go-modules-by-example/index/README.md

 assert "$? -eq 1" $LINENO
 ```

-By default, each command is assume to have an exit code of `0`, unless it is followed by an `assert` line, like above,
+By default, each command is assumed to have an exit code of `0`, unless it is followed by an `assert` line, like above,
 that asserts otherwise.
 In this respect, the script behaves much like `set -e`.

 The corresponding README.md acts as a template for the guide itself, but crucially it can reference these blocks to